 What are Medicare Supplement Plans?

-A Medigap policy is different from a Medicare Advantage Plan.
-Those plans are ways to get Medicare benefits, while a Medigap policy supplements your Original Medicare benefits.
+You leave Original Medicare when enrolling in a Medicare Advantage Plan to get Medicare benefits, while a Medigap policy supplements your Original Medicare benefits.

 Important Things to Know About Medicare Supplement Coverage

-- If you have a Medicare Advantage Plan, you can apply for a Medigap policy, but make sure you can leave the Medicare Advantage Plan before your Medigap policy begins.
+- If you are enrolled in a Medicare Advantage Plan, you can apply for a Medigap policy during an appropriate enrollment period, but your Medicare Advantage Plan coverage must end before your Medigap policy begins.

-- You pay the private insurance carrier a monthly premium for your Medigap policy in addition to the monthly Part B premium that you pay to Medicare.
+- Your Medigap policy will have a monthly premium in addition to the monthly Part B premium that you pay to Medicare.

 Contact us to learn more about the right Medicare Supplement Insurance coverage for you.